 c) getting a developer or security expert to resolve the problem

-All the big anti-virus companies now offer online checks for virus and malware so all you need to do is just enter your URL.
-These include Norton Safe Web, McAfee Site Advisor, AVG Online Web Scanner, Trend Micro and Securi.
-While it might be a little time-consuming, it’s worth using all the tools as some sites will detect problems that others may miss.
+Most of the bigger antivirus companies actually offer online analysis that checks for viruses and malware.
+Use the following tools by entering your URL at McAfee Site Advisor, Norton Safe Web, AVG Online Web Scanner, Trend Micro and Securi.
+While it might be a little time-consuming, it’s worth performing a test using all the tools as some sites will detect problems that others may miss.

-The vast majority of malware and viruses are detected rapidly and solutions can be found online.
+The vast majority of malware and viruses are detected rapidly and solutions can be found using an online checker.
 However, if the solution is beyond your technical skill set, do seek advice and expertise rather than ignoring the problem.

-Many people use plug-ins and extensions to constantly monitor the sites that they visit to avoid infection.
+Many people use plug-ins and extensions to constantly test and monitor the sites that they visit to avoid infection.
 These work mainly through reporting by the community of users.

 The most well-known of these is Web of Trust which works in all the major browsers.
 It is an indispensable extension for safer surfing whether your site has been compromised or not.